risingwavelabs/risingwave/rust/frontend/test_runner/README.md

 ./risedev apply-planner-test
 ```

-Then we can find the updated tests at `*.apply.yaml`
+Then we can find the updated tests at `*.apply.yaml`.
+If everything is okay, you may copy and overwrite the current plan tests.